Chinese news websites have implemented new rules stating that all users have to register their true identities before allowing them to post comments.

 Such internet regulations have often been rejected by internet companies and sites due to privacy issues and the fact that many people often wish to post comments under anonymity, but China’s online population is heavily policed and any political debate is heavily clamped down upon.

-Currently, the country has a E-population of 340 million and controlling the activity of the large number of users has been a constant problem for the Chinese government.
-Newspapers such as the New York Times and The Guardian have reported that the new change in policy comes from "secret government orders issued in July", citing unnamed senior editors at two of the leading sites affected, such as Chinese media portals Sina, Netease and Sohu.
+Currently, the country has an E-population of over 800 million and controlling the activity of the large number of users has been a constant problem for the Chinese government.
+Newspapers such as the New York Times and The Guardian have reported that the new change in policy comes from “secret government orders issued in July”, citing unnamed senior editors at two of the leading sites affected, such as Chinese media portals Sina, Netease and Sohu.

 The new system is far from perfect though.